-- 1. Snakes
+- Snakes

-- A. Copperheads
+- Copperheads

-- B. Eastern Timber Rattlesnakes
+- o Eastern Timber Rattlesnakes

-- C. Water Moccasins
+- Water Moccasins

-- 1. Black Bears
+- Black Bears

-- 2. Deer Ticks
+- Deer Ticks

-- 3. Stinging insects (Biting Flies and Mosquitoes.)
+- Stinging insects (Biting Flies and Mosquitoes.)

-- 4. Poisonous plants
+- Poisonous plants

 Snakes: Avoid tall grassy areas, areas with surface rock, and wet areas.
 Stay on trails.
 Do not approach any snake and treat all snakes as poisonous.
 If bitten, have the victim lay prone and rest quietly to reduce the spread of venom.
 Bitten areas should be kept in a neutral position at the level of the heart.
 If possible, attempt to identify the type of snake.